-Students like you want to stand out on their college applications.
-When every student applying to top colleges has great grades, great test scores, and numerous extracurriculars though, it’s hard to know how to set yourself apart.
-Supplemental materials for college applications may seem like a way to do just that, but not all supplemental materials are the same.
-Know what good supplemental materials for college applications are before you decide to send any in.
+Naturally, ambitious and high-achieving students want to stand out on their college applications.
+But when every student applying to top colleges has great grades, great test scores, and numerous extracurriculars, it’s hard to know how to set yourself apart.
+Supplemental materials for college applications may seem like a way to do just that!
+However, not all supplemental materials are the same.
+Know what makes good supplemental materials for college applications before you decide to send any in.

 When it comes to supplemental materials, some top colleges like Yale and Harvard offer advice on their websites for applicants.
 And Yale puts it best when they share their opinion on supplemental materials: